-The fair value of derivatives that are not exchange traded is estimated at the amount that the Fund would receive or pay to terminate the contract at the end of the reporting period taking into account current market conditions (volatility and appropriate yield curve) and the current creditworthiness of the counterparties.
+The fair value of derivatives that are not exchange traded is estimated as the amount that the Fund would receive or pay to terminate the contract at the end of the reporting period taking into account current market conditions (volatility and appropriate yield curve) and the current creditworthiness of the counterparties.
 The fair value of a forward contract is determined as a net present value of estimated future cash flows, discounted at appropriate market rates as at the valuation date.
 For these financial instruments, significant input models are market observable and they are therefore included within Level 2.

-Valuation process for Level 3 valuations
+Valuation techniques for Level 3 Valuations

-The Level 3 assets of the Fund are predominantly composed of investments in unlisted property and infrastructure trusts which are valued at the latest net asset value price received from the relevant fund manager up to 30 June 2022.
+The Level 3 assets of the Fund are predominantly composed of investments which are valued at the latest net asset value price received from the relevant fund manager up to 30 June 2023.